Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 1. Don't use the `into` keyword.
 1. Always use a column list.
+1. Place the column list under the `insert` keyword and indent using 4 spaces.
 1. Left align the closing parentheses with the `insert` keyword.
-1. Ident the column list using 4 spaces.
-1. Place commas in front of the column names.
-1. Left align the `select` or `values` part with the `insert` keyword.
+1. Left align the `select` or `values` keyword with the `insert` keyword.

 ### Example